esperanstica/cayman-blog/_posts/2019-08-09-Causal Inference.md

 the risk of lung cancer.

-Finally, a natural experiment is an observation study,where assigmentto treatment or control is as if randonized by nature (without the need of intervention).
-A great historical example of casual inference is the epidemic of cholera.
+Finally, a natural experiment is an observation study, where assigment to treatment or control group is as if randonized by nature (without the need of intervention).
+A historical example of casual inference is the London epidemy of cholera, in 1848.
+In 1855, about 20 years before Pasteur and Koch provided evidence that germs can cause diseases, John Snow performed used a natural experiment to provide strong evidence that cholera is a waterborn infection disease.

+In a nutshell, Snow noticed that the houses in London where peope die more often of the diseases drank their water from the same sources, those which contained sewage of a town exerts.
+Other house were the prevalence of deaths were lower drank water coming from companies with higher standards of water purifying.
+Crucially, the preferences of water were distributed as random.
+Water distribution and preferences did not depend on social status, profession, etc.

+To review details on the contents of this post look at the book of D. A. Freedman on Statistical Models.
+Hopefully this post give you a glance at the difficultly of casual inference.